 Quantum said logical capacity can range from 100 TB to 2.7 PB, depending on deduplication ratios.

 Quantum positions the DXi4701 for small- and medium-sized businesses, remote offices and small enterprises.
 It will replace the DXi4601 entry-level disk backup system.
 The 4601 was released in Oct.
-2011, and was the first Quantum DXi system to offer pay-as-you-go pricing.
+2011, and was the Quantum DXi system to offer pay-as-you-go pricing.
 The 4601 was a single 2U box that used 2 TB drives (the 4701 has 4 TB drives) and did not scale beyond 12 TB.

-The 4701 is the first model of a new DXi4700 series.
+The 4701 is the model of a DXi4700 series.
 Hoffman said Quantum will refresh its entire DXi product line this year.
 The DXi family also includes the 6700 midrange, 6800 midrange/enterprise, and 8500 enterprise models.

 Pricing for the DXi4701 starts at $16,000 for 5 TB of usable capacity.
 It is expected to be available in March.